oktadev/okta-blog/_source/_posts/2021-10-16-full-stack-java.md

 type: conversion
 ---

 If you search for "Full Stack Java" on the internet, you'll likely find a lot of recruiting, courses, and jobs.
-Being a full stack developer can be exciting because you're learning and using a bunch of technologies.
+Being a full stack developer can be exciting because you can create the backend and frontend of an app all by yourself.
+There is business logic and algorithms as well as styling, making things look good, and securing everything.
 It also pays pretty well.
 Today, I'm going to show you how you can be a full stack Java developer with Spring Boot, React, and JHipster.

 If you haven't heard of JHipster, boy do I have a treat for you!
 JHipster started as a Yeoman application generator back in 2013 and has grown to become a development platform.
 It allows you to quickly generate, develop, and deploy modern web apps and microservice architectures.
 Today, I'll show you how to build a Flickr clone with JHipster and lock it down with OAuth and OpenID Connect (OIDC).